Jormirias/RailwaySystem/README.md

 # RailwaySystem
 Java project for a CS course

+Data Structure Choices
+-Marked in the code using STRUCT_CHOICE

 Adendas
 -dizer no relatorio que demos prioridade complex. temporal >>> complex. espacial >>> legibilidade do codigo